wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 * Modify labels text on your contact form
 * Set the contact form labels position
 * Add your Google Analytics code onto the contact form
-* Easy to add, remove, edit and re-order contact form fields.
+* Easy to add, remove, edit and reorder contact form fields.
 * Track and prioritize contact form submissions
 * Select which fields are mandatory on you contact form
 * Offer clients to schedule appointments directly on your Contact Form